Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 • Account rotation layer.
 Authenticated account pools distributed across cloud providers and identities, each maintained below detection thresholds.
 Account provisioning is automated; burned accounts are replaced without interrupting extraction continuity.

 • Collection and labeling layer.
 API responses captured with input/output pairing.
 Logit-level outputs — probability distributions rather than hard class labels — are preferred where available.
-They are 10–30× more query-efficient for surrogate training because they encode relative model confidence across the full output space.
+They are 10–30× more query-efficient for surrogate training.

 • Surrogate training layer.
 Automated training pipelines that produce and iteratively evaluate surrogate models against fidelity benchmarks.
 Ensemble surrogates — multiple smaller models combined — can approach the fidelity of a large target at lower per-query cost.

 • Validation and delivery layer.
 Surrogate evaluation, packaging, and transfer.
-A surrogate achieving 85–92% accuracy parity is commercially viable for most downstream applications — fraud detection, underwriting, clinical triage, legal review classification.
+A surrogate achieving 85–92% accuracy parity is commercially viable for most downstream applications.

 The Diamond Model Applied to Farming Operations

-The Diamond Model of intrusion analysis — adversary, capability, infrastructure, victim — applies directly to model farming.
+The Diamond Model of intrusion analysis applies directly to model farming.
 Its critical contribution is activity threading: connecting extraction events across organizations by shared signatures.
 A farming operation targeting twelve financial services APIs is not twelve separate incidents.
 It is one operation with twelve victims.
-Treating it as twelve separate incidents keeps each organization blind to the larger pattern.

 Model Farming: Diamond Model